Dementia with Lewy bodies: Caregiving

-Demands placed on caregivers are higher than in AD because of the neuropsychiatric symptoms associated with DLB.
+Demands placed on caregivers are higher than in Alzheimer's disease (AD) because of the neuropsychiatric symptoms associated with DLB.
 Contributing factors to the caregiver burden in DLB are emotional fluctuations, apathy, psychosis, aggression, agitation, and night-time behaviors such as parasomnias, that lead to a loss of independence earlier than in AD.
 Caregivers may experience depression and exhaustion, and they may need support from other people.
 Other family members who are not present in the daily caregiving may not observe the fluctuating behaviors or recognize the stress on the caregiver, and conflict can result when family members are not supportive.

 Teaching caregivers how to manage neuropsychiatric symptoms (such as agitation and psychosis) is recommended, although education for caregivers has not been studied as thoroughly as in AD or Parkinson's disease.
 Caregiver education reduces not only distress for the caregiver, but symptoms for the individual with dementia.
 Caregiver training, watchful waiting, identifying sources of pain, and increasing social interaction can help minimize agitation.
 Individuals with dementia may not be able to communicate that they are in pain, and pain is a common trigger of agitation.

 Visual hallucinations associated with DLB create a particular burden on caregivers.
 Caregivers can be educated to distract or change the subject when confronted with hallucinations, and that this is more effective than arguing over the reality of the hallucination.
 Coping strategies may help and are worth trying, even though there is no evidence for their efficacy.
 These strategies include having the person with DLB look away or look at something else, focus on or try to touch the hallucination, wait for it to go away on its own, and speak with others about the visualization.
 Delusions and hallucinations may be reduced by increasing lighting in the evening, and making sure there is no light at night when the individual with DLB is sleeping.